 Trump thought courts were key to winning.
-Judges disagreed
+Judges disagreed.

 This has been true whether the judge has been appointed by a Democrat or a Republican, including those named by Trump himself.

-The judicial rulings that have rejected Trump’s unfounded claims of widespread voter fraud have underscored not only the futility of the lame duck president’s brazen attempt to sabotage the people’s will but also the role of the courts in checking his unprecedented efforts to stay in power.
+The judicial rulings that have rejected Trump’s unfounded claims of widespread voter fraud have underscored not only the futility of the lame-duck president’s brazen attempt to sabotage the people’s will but also the role of the courts in checking his unprecedented efforts to stay in power.

 On Monday, U.S. District Judge Linda Parker threw out a lawsuit challenging Michigan’s election results that had been filed two days after the state certified the results for Biden.
 Parker, appointed by President Barack Obama, said the case embodied the phrase “This ship has sailed.”